 - It is ideal for achieving long-term results, which are difficult to achieve using conventional machine learning types.

 - The reinforcement learning model does not require human supervision and learns from its own experiences.

 - Reinforcement learning models can outperform humans in multiple tasks.
 One example of this is DeepMind’s AlphaGo program.
-It is the reinforcement learning model that beat the world champion Lee Sedol at the game of Go.
+It is the reinforcement learning model that beat the world champion Lee Sedol in the game of Go.

 - A reinforcement learning model is analogous to how human beings learn.
-Hence, it produces relatively perfect and accurate outcomes than other conventional machine learning types.
+Hence, it produces relatively perfect and more accurate outcomes than other conventional machine learning types.